Pugnatorr/ReportShield/README.md

 **Mental Health Advocates:**
 Organizations that focus on mental health can use Report Sheild’s data to spread awareness and even assist in user policy in social media platforms or in Report Sheild.
 Families and Caretakers of the Victim:
-Parents and guardians could use Report Sheild to educate young users about online safety and intervene if cyberbullying were to ever occur.
+Parents and guardians could use Report Shield to educate young users about online safety and intervene if cyberbullying were to ever occur.

 **1.C.1.2 OKR 1 Metric(s) with Experiment(s)**